MicrosoftDocs/azure-docs/articles/security/fundamentals/customer-lockbox-overview.md

 Customer Lockbox requests aren't triggered in the following engineering support scenarios:

-- Emergency scenarios that fall outside of standard operating procedures.
-For example, a major service outage requires immediate attention to recover or restore services in an unexpected or unpredictable scenario.
-These “break glass” events are rare and, in most instances, do not require any access to customer data to resolve
+- A Microsoft engineer needs to do an activity that falls outside of standard operating procedures.
+For example, to recover or restore services in unexpected or unpredictable scenarios.

-- A Microsoft engineer accesses the Azure platform as part of troubleshooting and is inadvertently exposed to customer data.
+- A Microsoft engineer accesses the Azure platform as part of troubleshooting and inadvertently has access to customer data.
 For example, the Azure Network Team performs troubleshooting that results in a packet capture on a network device.
-It is rare that such scenarios would result in access to meaningful quantities of customer data, but customers can further protect their data through use of in transit and at rest [encryption](encryption-overview.md).
+In this scenario, if the customer encrypts the data while it is in transit then the engineer cannot read the data.

 ## Next steps